Humane Law Enforcement

 Our humane law enforcement officers serve counties that surround Sioux Falls, South Dakota.
 Officers also assist authorities in other areas as requested.
 Officers respond to concerns about reported animal cruelty, as well as cases referred by other law enforcement agencies.

 Our officers usually spend several hours a day out in the field, responding to calls.
-Their main daily task is to respond to potential situations of animals cruelty and educate the public on how to provide responsible care for their pets and farm animals and how to stay within the law.Issues our officers investigate include:
+Their main daily task is to respond to potential situations of animals cruelty and educate the public on how to provide responsible care for their pets.Issues our officers investigate include:

 - Domestic animals lacking necessary food, water or shelter as required by law.